 - BLT Pasta Salad Who doesn’t like pasta AND bacon?
 We are turning this American classic, the BLT, into a delicious pasta salad, fit for any voyage.
+Is your mouth watering?
+Take a closer look at our BLT Pasta Salad recipe.
 Due to the dairy in this dish, it is imperative to keep this in a cooler that will also house some ice.

 - Hummus & Crackers.
 While the kids are eating their lunch meat, cheese and crackers, the adults can be munching on a slightly upgraded snack of some hummus and crackers, pita or veggies.
 Hummus comes in many different flavors and bases.
 Try out all the flavors you wish.
 Be sure to keep the hummus in the cooler with the pasta salad.